temporalio/documentation/docs-src/cloud/tcld/user/get.md

 ### `--user-email`

-Specify the user's email address to get information on.
+Specify the email address of the user to get information about.

 **Example**